swiss-territorial-data-lab/proj-streetview/README.md

 <!--Currently do not include the reporjection of the ground truth.
 To be added later.-->

-The scripts in this repo allow detecting manholes on streetview images and projecting the detections to a geographical reference system.
+The scripts in this repo allow detecting manholes on street view images and projecting the detections to a geographical reference system.
 Detection with detectron2 and YOLO is available.
-See below for metrics indicating the result quality.
+Detailed method and results are discussed on the [STDL tech website](https://www.tech.stdl.ch/PROJ-STREETVIEW)

 This project has been done in partnership with the Institut d'Ingénierie du territoire of the HEIG-VD at Yverdon-les-Bains.